Division leaders: Scranton/WB (North), Durham (South), Louisville (West)

 PACIFIC COAST LEAGUE

-Division leaders: Iowa (American Northern), Oklahoma (American Southern), Salt Lake (Pacific Northern), Sacramento (Pacific Southern)
+Division Leaders: Iowa (American North), Oklahoma (American South), Salt Lake (Pacific North), Sacramento (Pacific South)

 Class A Advanced

-San Jose and Lancaster are both threatening to repeat in their respective divisions.
-The Giants have a 3.5-game lead over Modesto, while the JetHawks are a half-game up on Rancho Cucamonga, and three ahead of both Lake Elsinore and Inland Empire.
-If the first-half champs repeat, each division's remaining playoff spots go to the clubs with the two best overall records.
+In the California League, both first-half winners are threatening to repeat in the second.
+San Jose has a 4.5-game lead over Modesto in the North, and Lancaster (winners of six straight) has a 1.5-game edge over Rancho Cucamonga in the South.
+If the Giants and the JetHawks do indeed repeat, then each division's remaining two playoff spots would go to the clubs with the best overall records.
 Currently, that would be Stockton and Modesto in the North, and Rancho Cucamonga and Lake Elsinore in the South.

-As in the California League, the Carolina League's two first-half winners are threatening to repeat in the second half.
-Potomac is up by 2.5 games over Wilmington in the North, while Myrtle Beach has a 3.5-game lead over Kinston in the South.
+As in the California League, the two Carolina League's two first-half winners are threatening to repeat in the second half.
+Potomac is up by 4.5 games over Wilmington in the North, while Myrtle Beach has a four-game lead over red-hot Winston Salem and a 5.5-game cushion over free-falling Kinston.
 If both clubs do indeed repeat, then the playoff spots would go to the clubs with the second-best second-half records.
-In that case, Wilmington would have to hold off Frederick and Lynchburg in the Northern Division, while Kinston would need to keep Winston-Salem at bay.
+In that case, Wilmington would have to hold off Frederick in the Northern Division, while Winston-Salem would need to keep their lead over Kinston.

 FLORIDA STATE LEAGUE